MRU-CSIS-2503-202101-001/course-resources/target-skills.md

 - [ ] make an array-backed Stack implementation?
 - [ ] make a linked-list-backed Stack implementation?
 - [ ] solve a problem using a Stack?
+- [ ] describe the standard operations and standard qualities of a Stack?
+- [ ] provide the time complexity of the methods in different Stack impelementations?

 #### Queues

 - [ ] make an array-backed Queue implementation?
 - [ ] make a linked-list-backed Queue implementation?
 - [ ] solve a problem using a Queue?
+- [ ] describe the standard operations and standard qualities of a Queue?
+- [ ] provide the time complexity of the methods in different Queue impelementations?

+#### Maps

+- [ ] describe the standard operations and standard qualities of a Map?

 #### Comparator